rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-fun-with-optimization.md

     return radius, theta
 ```

 The above function returns the list of  points in the polar $(r, \theta)$ coordinates.
-We can convert them into cartesian
+We can convert them into
-$(x, y)$ coordinates using a convenience function as follows:
+cartesian $(x, y)$ coordinates using a convenience function:

 ```python
 def pol2cart(r, theta):